Free · Accurate · Always Updated

 • Statutory wage ceiling: ₹15,000 per month for basic

-• EPF interest rate: 8.25% per annum for FY 2024-25
+• EPF interest rate: 8.25% per annum (current rate)

 • Tax-free withdrawal after 5 continuous years of service